 Overall, we found that our participants considered this behaviour during the beginning/end of journey phases, especially in spaces where they felt that they could ride their bike without issue.
 This, we suggest, generates some expectations of a cyclist’s individual competences to navigate these situations.
 However, as we will see later, such competences/willingness to cycle in those spaces are not universal, and the end-of-journey transition can leave some journeys reaching a jarring conclusion.

 On the whole we observed few instances of ‘clear’ illegality – i.e. behaviour strictly prohibited in the Highway Code.
 In particular we saw almost no instances of ‘red-light running’ – something identified by Fincham (2006), and Johnson et al. (2013) as a frequent criticism of cyclist behaviour.
-Beyond this, there were some limited instances of cyclists riding through yellow lights – sometimes referred to as the ‘Amber Gamble’ In most cases we observed, participants did not stop at yellow lights because it was not safe to do so in time – behaviour which is explicitly allowed in the Highway Code.
+Beyond this, there were some limited instances of cyclists riding through yellow lights – sometimes referred to as the ‘Amber Gamble’.
+In most cases we observed, participants did not stop at yellow lights because it was not safe to do so in time – behaviour which is explicitly allowed in the Highway Code.

 We observed some instances of participants riding the wrong way down a one-way street, either against traffic on the road or cycling along the pavement, in order to reach their house.
 In these cases, participants would cite a mixture of the time savings and safety benefits from not navigating a one-way system designed for cars.
 In one instance, James discussed how their “house was at the opposite end of a one-way street and to go the full way around would mean riding up a hill, through a blind T-junction onto a busy main road and then back down the hill”.
 This, James told us, would probably take an extra two minutes – more than 10% of his overall journey time.
 Here, and though the additional danger was a factor, the time saving was the overarching consideration.
 This behaviour was not entirely unproblematic, and James did report some issues of consternation and contestation from his neighbours on occasion, though he claimed he “tried to be considerate” by riding at walking pace.